linkml/linkml/docs/howtos/ontologies-as-values.md

 come from a standard resource - these are just pieces of data.

 However, this isn't quite satisfactory - it allows the data provider to put any free text they like in.
-We want to constrain to identifiers:
+We want to constrain to identifiers.

 Let's constrain it a bit more: